End zone: Size

 The end zone in American football is 10 yards long by 53 1/3 yards (160 feet) wide.
-Each corner is marked with a pylon (four apiece).

 A full-sized end zone in Canadian football is 20 yards long by 65 yards wide.
 Prior to the 1980s, the Canadian end zone was 25 yards long.
 The first stadium to use the 20-yard-long end zone was B.C.
 Place in Vancouver, which was completed in 1983.
 The floor of B.C.
 Place was (and is) too short to accommodate a field 160 yards in length.
 The shorter end zone proved popular enough that the CFL adopted it league-wide in 1986.
 At BMO Field, home to the Toronto Argonauts, the end zones are only 18 yards.
 Like their American counterparts, Canadian endzones are marked with four pylons.

 In Canadian football stadiums that also feature a running track, it is usually necessary to truncate the back corners of the end zones, since a rectangular field 150 yards long and 65 yards wide will not fit completely inside an oval-shaped running track.
 Such truncations are marked as straight diagonal lines, resulting in an end zone with six corners and six pylons.
 As of 2019, Montreal's Percival Molson Stadium is the only CFL stadium that has the rounded-off end zones.

-During the CFL's American expansion in the mid-1990s, several stadiums, by necessity, used 15-yard end zones (some had end zones that were even shorter than 15 yards); only Baltimore and San Antonio had the endzones at the standard 20 yards.
+During the CFL's failed American expansion in the mid-1990s, several stadiums, by necessity, used 15-yard end zones (some had end zones that were even shorter than 15 yards); only Baltimore and San Antonio had the endzones at the standard 20 yards.

 Ultimate Frisbee uses an end zone 40 yards wide and 20 yards deep (37 m × 18 m).